Jithendiran/Maths/Knows/Division.md

     1.
         $$\frac{120\text{ Km}}{60 \text{ min}} = 2\text{ Km per min}$$
         What we found is kilometer covered for 1 min
+        This is called as **speed**

     2.
         $$\frac{60 \text{ min}}{120 \text{ Km}} = \frac{1}{2}=0.5 \text{ min per Km}$$
         What we found is minutes required to cover 1 km
+        This is called as **Pace**

 2. **Total 10 child, apple is sliced into 5 pieces, per child $\frac{4}{5}$ pieces**